-3.4 PHASES IN STRATEGIC MANAGEMENT
+3.4 PHASES IN STRATEGIC MANAGEMENT PROCESS

+The strategic Management process means defining the organisation's strategy.
 The definitions quoted above give us the idea that, as a process, strategic management consists of different phases which are sequential in nature.
+It is a continuous process.
 Most authors agree that there are four essential phases in the strategic management process, though they may differ with regard to the sequence, emphasis or nomenclature.
 These four phases could be encapsulated as follows:

-- 1. Defining business mission, purpose, and objectives;
+1. Defining business mission, purpose, and objectives;

 - 2. Formulation of strategies;

 - 3. Implementation of strategies; and

 - 4. Evaluation of strategies.